Noble-Lab/Icebear/README.md

 gene annotation (rna_adata.var)

-cell annotation (rna_adata.obs): to enable cross-species imputation/alignment and batch correction, rna_adata.obs needs to contain "species" column (e.g. '0' 'human' 'mouse') and "batch" columns (e.g. '1' '0').
+cell annotation (rna_adata.obs): to enable cross-species imputation/alignment and batch correction, rna_adata.obs needs to contain a "species" column (e.g. '0' 'human' 'mouse').
+Optional columns includes: "batch" columns (e.g. '1' '0') that can represent batch, condition, or organs that the cells are collected from.
+Columns that represents cell type or tissue information, which can be used on the prediction and validation stage and is indicated using the --group argument.

 Example input data: ../data/example.h5ad